zqx1392/hello-world/README.md

-- check old card like crg food card if still exist or not
 - find appropriate spec for drive log computer.
 (16GB, 4TB+)
 - Think something for Chinen and Ohta san -> BNK48 and BOZZE
 - Find new cabinet with key to hide things
-- Calculate Monthly expense.

 what the fuck is kegel